ynikitenko/yarsync/README.rst

 ------------------
 Development status
 ------------------
-``yarsync`` works and is used by its author without errors, and has a good test coverage.
+``yarsync`` works and is used by its author without errors.

-At the moment I'm going to add several special options.
-Documentation will be also improved before the first tagged release.
+It does its main tasks robustly on Linux, but at the moment it is not tested on different systems for diverse tasks.

-Stay tuned!
+Any data synchronization may lead to data loss, so it is recommended to have several data copies and always try *--dry-run* (*-n*) first before the actual run.